DiscoverBSD/awesome-bsd/README.md

 ### Community initiatives

-* [BSD Hardware](https://bsd-hardware.info/) – a project to collect hardware details of BSD-powered computers and help users and developers to debug hardware related issues, check for compatibility and find drivers
+* [BSD Hardware](https://bsd-hardware.info/) – a project to collect hardware details of BSD-powered computers and help users and developers debug hardware-related issues, check for compatibility and find drivers
 * [dmesgd](https://dmesgd.nycbug.org/) – a user-submitted repository of searchable \*BSD dmesgs, maintained by NYC\*BUG

 ### Forums